Ibrahim778/QuickLauncher/README.md

 A Plugin to add buttons to quickly launch apps in the quickmenu.
 Made using QuickMenuReborn.

+## Installation
+This is a QuickMenuReborn plugin and as such requires QuickMenuReborn to be installed as per the instructions [here](https://github.com/Ibrahim778/QuickMenuReborn#plugin)
+You can then install this plugin as per the install instructions [here](https://github.com/Ibrahim778/QuickMenuReborn#installing-plugins-that-use-quickmenureborn)

 ## Config file

 To choose what apps you wish to add in the quick menu, create a file called 'quicklauncher.txt' in ux0:data